-If you’re travelling with a smaller rig - like a pop-up trailer, teardrop trailer or fibreglass trailer - you may be able to fulfill your power needs with a non-RV specific portable generator.
+If you’re traveling with a smaller rig - like a pop-up trailer, teardrop trailer, or fiberglass trailer - you may be able to fulfill your power needs with a non-RV-specific portable generator.
 Smaller rigs generally have fewer appliances and power needs, therefore a smaller portable generator will suffice to meet these needs.
 In order to be sure, you will need to calculate your usage of RV appliances and accessories to ensure that a portable generator can handle the load.
 For a guide to RV appliances and the amps they require, check out this helpful chart.

 Also known as LP (Liquid Propane) Generators, propane units are popular due to the fact that they are generally less expensive and more efficient than other fuel sources.
 Clean burning and durable with fewer exhaust fumes, LP RV generators are a great choice for those with power needs on the lower end of the spectrum.
 Be sure to watch your power consumption, as you can burn through a tank of propane quite quickly with regular use.

 With gasoline readily available just about everywhere, a gas-powered RV generator is definitely one of the most accessible options to keep running.
 Gasoline generators provide more power than propane options, allowing you to run more appliances and accessories at the same time.
 Gasoline is a “dirtier” fuel source than propane which can lead to clogs and maintenance issues.
 While still very safe, gasoline is the most volatile of the RV generator power options.